The Best Premium Petrol

 November 6, 2024

-We compare the most popular premium fuels to find out which is best.
+We compare the most popular premium fuels to find out which is best for your supercar.

 In the world of high-performance cars, there are a few things you need to get right.
 An engine — obviously.
 Wheels — preferably big, shiny ones.
 And, of course, petrol.
 Not just any petrol, mind you.
 I’m talking about the stuff that supposedly gives you an ‘extra edge’, makes your car go ‘faster’, cleaner’, ‘harder’, and all the other nonsense they put in adverts to make us think we’re driving fighter jets instead of cars.